Metoprolol (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Swelling in your hands, ankles, or feet, trouble breathing
+- Swelling in your hands, ankles, or feet, tiredness

 If you notice these less serious side effects, talk with your doctor: